Yagoonya, Queensland: Geography

 Yangoonya is on the west coast of the Cape York Peninsula facing the Gulf of Carpentaria.
 The Burke Developmental Road passes through the locality from north to south.

+The terrain ranges from 10 to 70 m above sea level.
+The land use of the central and southern parts of the locality is grazing on native vegetation.

 History

 Originally called Yagoona, the name was changed to Yagoonya on 7 June 2002.